RenegadeMinds/helloworld/Hello World C++.md

 # Hello World C++

-In this tutorial we're going to build a Hello World console application in C++.
+In this tutorial we're going to build a Hello World console application in C++ from scratch.

 Our application will connect to libxayagame, which will return results for us.
 In another command prompt or terminal, we'll send moves to the game and retrieve the results.

-Download the code here.
+Download the code and ancillary files [here](helloworld.zip).
+There are some extra files to help with compilation and running for people that need them.

 # Create helloworld.cpp and Add Includes